Mig-uel/angular-complete-guide/README.md

 When such events occur, it checks the Angular application for possible changes.

 Deep dive about the change detection mechanism in later sections.

+## Introducing Signals

+In Angular, there are two approaches to managing state:

+Option 1: Relying on `zone.js` and Angular's change detection mechanism.
+This is the traditional approach used in Angular applications.

+- Works automatically, no special instructions required
+- Pretty straightforward and easy to use and understand
+- Supported since Angular 2

+Option 2: Using Signals to notify Angular about value changes and required UI updates.

+- Requires usage of special "signal" instructions and code
+- Requires usage of `@angular/core/signals` package
+- Supported since Angular 16

+Signals are trackable data containers:

+- A signal is an object that stores a value (any type of value, including nested objects)
+- When you change the value of a signal, it notifies Angular about the change
+- Angular manages subscriptions to the signal to get notified about changes
+- Angular is then able to identify which components are using the signal and need to be updated

+The advantage of using signals is that Angular can avoid checking the entire component tree for changes and zones concept.
+This can lead to better performance, especially in large applications with many components.